c00lgat/OBSIDIAN/iNT Tutorials/Linux/Linux Intro.md

 Disk partitioning in Linux involves dividing a physical disk into multiple logical sections called partitions.
 Each partition behaves like a separate disk, with its own file system and storage space.
 Partitioning is done for various reasons, such as organizing data, installing multiple operating systems, or improving performance and security.

+Each different partition can run a different Filesystem than the other.

 Tools for disk partitioning:
 - *fdisk* - basic command-line partitioning tool, it does not support GPT.